Towns and villages

 Buxton, a spa town, had its heyday in the 19th century when ‘taking the waters’ was very fashionable.
 Many large and imposing buildings were built and quite a few still remain.

-It has its own Opera House which stages some great productions throughout the year.
+The town has its own Opera House which stages some great productions throughout the year.

 Castleton